David-Duigan/Galactic-Invasion/README.md

 If you want to, you can give me the answer on discord to _alexei2 or say it right here in the discussions!
 Also, while you're there.
 Do you think i should make a Discord server for the game?

+If you like this project so far, please consider giving it a star :)!

 Have fun playing!